leafo/lapis/docs/models.md

 class UserData extends Model
 ```

-Now let's say we have a collection of users and we want to fetch the associated
+Now let's say we have an array of users and we want to fetch the associated
-user data:
+user data.

 $dual_code{[[
 users = Users\select!
-UserData\include_in users, "user_id", flip: true
+UserData\include_in users, user_id: "id"

 print users[1].user_data.twitter_account
 ]]}